devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-1.md

 In practice, we are often interested in the worst-case complexity, as it provides a guarantee on the algorithm's performance.
 However, the average-case complexity can be more relevant when the inputs are likely to have certain characteristics.
 For example, in searching for a word in a dictionary, the average-case complexity is more relevant than the worst-case complexity, as the word being searched for is more likely to be near the beginning of the dictionary.

-## 11) Discuss best case, average case and worst case asymptotic analysis.
-When do best case, average case and worst case occur if you want to find out an item from an array of n items.
+## <mark> 11) Discuss best case, average case and worst case asymptotic analysis.
+When do best case, average case and worst case occur if you want to find out an item from an array of n items.</mark>

 #### Best Case, Average Case, and Worst Case Asymptotic Analysis